ayurjain-livspace/skurge/README.md

 * Package dependencies are mentioned in [requirements.txt](requirements.txt)

 ### Setting up
-* Fork and clone the repository
+* Fork and/or clone the repository
-* Create and activate virtual environment
+* Create and activate a python virtual environment
 * Install dependencies in [requirements.txt](requirements.txt) by running `pip install -r requirements.txt`

 ### Configuration